ThatTakashi/Notes-site/content/notes/20 - 29 Project Management/20 Current Projects/20.02 Design-Project/Design-project.md

 ---

 ### What style am I basing my designs off of?:
-My game is a stylized [[notes/30 - 39 Topics/36 Fiction/36.01 Cyberpunk|36.01 Cyberpunk]] styled game and it takes place many years in the future.
+My game is a stylized [[notes/30 - 39 Topics/36 Fiction/36.01 Cyberpunk|Cyberpunk]] styled game and it takes place many years in the future.
 So that means lots of neon and technology.
 I want to create a game where each level has its own feel and atmosphere.

-My game also will take heavy inspiration from [[notes/30 - 39 Topics/30 World/30.01 Japan|30.01 Japan]] design and culture.
+My game also will take heavy inspiration from [[notes/30 - 39 Topics/30 World/30.01 Japan|Japan]] design and culture.
 Japanese design is often mixed in with the cyberpunk design style.
 I also want to bring some Japanese design elements into the designs for my game studio.